rails/rails/guides/source/association_basics.md

 end
 ```

+In this migration, the `authors` table is created with a `name` column to store
+the names of authors.
+The `books` table is also created, and it includes a
+`belongs_to :author` association.
+This association establishes a foreign key
+relationship between the `books` and `authors` tables.
+Specifically, the
+`author_id` column in the `books` table acts as a foreign key, referencing the
+`id` column in the `authors` table.
+By including this `belongs_to :author`
+association in the `books` table, we ensure that each book is associated with a
+single author, enabling a `has_many` association from the `Author` model.
+This
+setup allows each author to have multiple associated books.

-Depending on the use case, it's usually a good idea to create a non-unique index and optionally
+Depending on the use case, it's usually a good idea to create a non-unique index
-a foreign key constraint on the author column for the books table:
+and optionally a foreign key constraint on the author column for the books
+table.
+Adding an index on the `author_id` column improves query performance when
+retrieving books associated with a specific author.
+Optionally, a foreign key
+constraint ensures that the `author_id` in the books table must correspond to a
+valid `id` in the `authors` table, maintaining data integrity.

 ```ruby
 create_table :books do |t|